 - c.
-Subdivisions of five or more acres that involve construction of a new street shall have block lengths of no more than 530 feet, unless an exception is granted based on one or more of the following: - 1) Physical conditions preclude a block length 530 feet or less.
-Such constraints may include, but are not limited to, steep topography; the existence of natural resource areas under protection by requirements of Titles 3 and 13 of the UGMFP or by state or federal law; rail lines; or freeways. - 3) Buildings, leases, easements or covenants that existed prior to May 1, 1995 or other pre-existing development on adjacent lands, including previously subdivided but vacant lots or parcels, physically preclude a block length 530 feet or less, considering the potential for redevelopment. - 4) An existing public street or streets terminating at the boundary of the development site have a block length exceeding 530 feet, or are situated such that the extension of the street(s) into the development site would create a block length exceeding 530 feet.
-In such cases, the block length shall be as close to 530 feet as practicable. - d.
-If block lengths are greater than 530 feet, accessways on public easements or right-of-way for pedestrians and cyclists shall be provided not more than 330 feet apart.
+Subdivisions of five or more acres that involve construction of a new street shall have block lengths of no more than 530 feet, unless an exception is granted as part of a discretionary review, based on one or more of the following:- - 1) Due to existing slopes on the site that exceed 25%, it is not feasible to meet the block length standard without exceeding the maximum street grade allowed by the Public Works Design Standards. - 2) Physical conditions preclude a block length 530 feet or less.
+Such constraints may include, but are not limited to, the existence of natural resource areas under protection by requirements of Chapter 32 CDC or Titles 3 and 13 of the UGMFP or by state or federal law; rail lines; or freeways. - 3) Buildings, leases, easements or covenants that existed prior to May 1, 1995 or other pre-existing development on adjacent lands, including previously subdivided but vacant lots or parcels, physically preclude a block length 530 feet or less, considering the potential for redevelopment. - 4) An existing public street or streets terminating at the boundary of the development site have a block length exceeding 530 feet, or are situated such that the extension of the street(s) into the development site would create a block length exceeding 530 feet.
+In such cases, the block length shall be as close to 530 feet as practicable. - d. \\\If block lengths are greater than 530 feet, accessways on public easements or right-of-way for pedestrians and cyclists shall be provided not more than 330 feet apart.
 Exceptions can be granted when prevented by barriers such as topography, rail lines, freeways, pre-existing development, leases, easements or covenants that existed prior to May 1, 1995, or by requirements of Titles 3 and 13 of the UGMFP. - e.
 If streets must cross water features protected pursuant to Title 3 UGMFP, provide a crossing must be provided every 800 to 1,200 feet unless habitat quality or the length of the crossing prevents a full street connection. - 3.
 Lot size and shape.
 Lot or parcel sizes and dimensions shall conform to the minimum standards of the CDC, unless as allowed by planned unit development (PUD)., width, shape, and orientation shall be appropriate for the location of the subdivision or partition, for the type of use contemplated, for potential utilization of solar access, and for the protection of drainageways, trees, and other natural features.
 No lot or parcel shall be dimensioned to contain part of an existing or proposed street.
 All lots or parcels shall be buildable.
 "Buildable" describes lots that are free of constraints such as wetlands, drainageways, etc., that would make home construction impossible.
 Lot or parcel sizes shall not be less than the size required by the zoning code unless as allowed by planned unit development (PUD).